 IMPACT – a Sino-Swedish collaboration to combat antibiotic resistance

-In the IMPACT project contributing factors to the development and spread of antibiotic resistance are addressed through a holistic approach within a geographically defined area in China.
-Recent technical advances within molecular biology permit new questions to be asked.
+The IMPACT project addresses factors that contribute to the development and spread of antibiotic resistance within a geographically defined area in China.
+The project has a holistic approach and recent technical advances within molecular biology permit new questions to be asked.

 Phone: +46 10 205 23 95

-The Sino-Swedish integrated multi-sectorial partnership for antibiotic resistance containment (IMPACT) runs from 2014 to 2018 and is funded by the Swedish Research Council (VR) and National Natural Science Foundation of China (NSFC).
+The Sino-Swedish integrated multi-sectoral partnership for antibiotic resistance containment (IMPACT) was funded from 2014 to 2018 by the Swedish Research Council (VR) and National Natural Science Foundation of China (NSFC).
 The project brings together a wide range of expertise in Sweden and China in the area of antibiotic use and resistance.

 - knowledge, attitudes and practice concerning human and animal antibiotic use

 - distribution of resistant bacteria and genetic elements within the human, animal, environmental and health care sectors

 - design, implementation and evaluation of strategies to promote rational use of antibiotics and to limit the spread of antibiotic resistance in all sectors.

 Shen L, Dyar OJ, Sun Q, Wei X, Yang D, Sun C, et al. The effectiveness of an educational intervention on knowledge, attitudes and reported practices on antibiotic use in humans and pigs: a quasi-experimental study in twelve villages in Shandong province, China.
 Int J Environ Res Public Health 2021;18(4)1940.

 Dyar OJ, Yang D, Yin J, Sun Q, Stålsby Lundborg C. Variations in antibiotic prescribing among village doctors in a rural region of Shandong province, China: a cross-sectional analysis of prescriptions.
 BMJ Open 2020 Jun 1;10(6):e036703.